TariqAHassan/alsek/docs/guided_tour.md

 ```

 Starting a pool with this kind of structure can be accomplished by passing
-the dot-separated 'path' to the file:
+the dot-separated "path" to the file:

 ```shell
 alsek my_project.my_tasks